NextCenturyCorporation/mcs-scene-generator/ILE_API.md

     pickupable, and serve to clutter the room to possibly distract the AI.
     They are never the same shape as the target object, if the scene has a goal with a target object.
+    - `"open_topped_containers"`: Objects that can contain other objects but have no lid and open tops instead.
 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The number of this object the user wants to create.
 - `keyword_location`: ([KeywordLocationConfig](#KeywordLocationConfig)):
 One of the keyword locations for this object or set of objects.
 Any choices in `keyword_location` are made for each object inside the group, not the group as a whole.

+#### LavaTargetToolConfig

+Defines details of the shortcut_lava_target_tool shortcut.
+This shortcut creates a room with a goal object on an island surrounded by lava.
+There will also be a block tool to facilitate acquiring the goal object.
+- `island_size` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): The width and lenght of the island inside the lava.
+Must produce value from 1 to 3.
+Default: Random based on room size
+- `front_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
+The number of tiles of lava in front of the island.
+Must produce value between 2 and 6.
+Default: Random based on room size and island size
+- `rear_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
+The number of tiles of lava behind of the island.
+Must produce value between 2 and 6.
+Default: Random based on room size, island size, and other lava widths.
+- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
+If a target exists, the guide rails will extend to the target.
+This option cannot be used with `tool_rotation`.
+Default: False
+- `tool_rotation` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
+Angle that too should be rotated out of alignment with target.
+This option cannot be used with `guide_rails`.
+Default: 0
+- `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
+They will not be placed in the lava or the island   Default: False

 #### MinMaxFloat